The desire to know another’s soul will end all other desires.

 “The desire to not know your own soul will continue all other desires.”

-While this eerily and almost dystopian-like quote makes sense, this isn’t the reverse of the original quote.
+While this eerie and almost dystopian-like quote makes sense, this isn’t the reverse of the original quote.
+The reverse would be something like this:

 “The desire to know another’s soul will end all other desires.”